 Can the garage be built only on CP property?

-The proposed public garage would provide just over 360 spaces.
+The proposed public garage would provide 348 spaces.
 The Council approved a four and a half-story structure that will be built on two properties.
 The Capitol Plaza owners are gifting the City with about a half-acre just behind their hotel and Christ Church, and the garage will also extend onto a piece of the Heney Trust parking, which the City leases at 60 State Street (beside Julio’s Restaurant).

 Can the garage have flat floors to allow for future re-use?